 While most historical holy sites are dominated by church memorials or buried under years of rubble, the Garden of Gethsemane is one of the few natural sites left in Jerusalem from the time of Jesus.
 Obviously it doesn’t look exactly the same however some of the trees in this garden are dated at 2000 years old!
 If these trees could talk…

 Outside of the history and religion of Jerusalem, you can’t miss visiting the Machane Yehuda markets.
 Its where the locals shop and is packed with fresh produce, pastries, souvenirs and knick knacks.
-Tel Aviv also has a range of markets for every product.
+Tel Aviv also has a range of markets for every product (check out my market guide here!).
 They often have some great small restaurants and stalls that sell fresh and reasonably priced food.
 Don’t miss the most amazing pasta at Pasta Basta!

 One of the most unique places on earth has to be the Dead Sea.
 At a salinity of 30%, swimming in this lake will have you bobbing like a cork in the ocean!
 Not to mention the abundance of minerals in the water and the spa treatments available using Dead Sea mud.
 Drive out from Jerusalem or stay a couple of days in this peaceful oasis.